Nodes and Components

 Color property of the directional light to red, and notice that the color of the sphere model has changed, i.e. the DirectionalLight component that was added to the node has taken effect!

-Note: that only one rendering component can be added to a node.
-Rendering components include: MeshRenderer, Sprite, Label, Graphics, Mask, RichText, UIStaticBatch, etc.
+- That only one renderable component can be added to a node.
+Renderable components include: MeshRenderer, Sprite, Label, Graphics, Mask, RichText, UIStaticBatch, etc.